Introduction

 - identity-centric security solutions for role-based restrictions.

-Together, these practices reinforce procurement security while reducing the risk of leaks.
+Together, these practices strengthen procurement security while reducing the risk of data leaks and unauthorized access.

 Building resilience with Supply Chain Architecture